Puppy Vaccine Schedule: A Complete Owner’s Guide

 • Swelling

 Now, this vaccine doesn’t offer complete immunity from rattlesnake poisoning, but it can decrease the severity of clinical signs.
-So even if your dog is vaccinated, seek emergency veterinary care if a rattlesnake bites your dog.
-Veterinarians administering the vaccine should consult current recommendations that provide evidence of clinical efficacy.
+So, even if your dog is vaccinated, always seek emergency veterinary care if a rattlesnake bites your dog.

 Puppy vaccination schedule